|

 smoke machine testing)

-Zealand Ltd is the only NZ firm so far equipped to measure puff volumes,
+Ltd is the only NZ firm so far equipped to measure puff volumes, duration

-duration of puff, inter-puff interval, total smoke inhalation, and peak
+of puff, inter-puff interval, total smoke inhalation, and peak smoke

 Background The Smoke-free Environments Regulations 1999,